LiON: Learning Point-wise Abstaining Penalty for LiDAR Outlier DetectioN Using Diverse Synthetic Data: Experiments

 \subsection{Ablation Study}

-\textbf{Effectiveness of dynamic abstaining penalty.} As demonstrated in \cref{tab:Ablation for semantic kitti }, the penalty setting is denoted by Equ.~\ref{eq:total loss formulation for static penalty }, while the dynamic penalty setting is represented by Equ.~\ref{eq:total-loss-formulation-for-dynamic-penalty}.
-The dynamic penalty setting achieved the best performance.
-These results provide evidence for the effectiveness of our dynamic penalty supervising signal design.
+\textbf{Effectiveness of dynamic abstaining penalty.} As demonstrated in \cref{tab:Ablation for semantic kitti }, the penalty setting is denoted by \cref{eq:total loss formulation for static penalty }, while the dynamic penalty setting is represented by \cref{eq:total-loss-formulation-for-dynamic-penalty}.
+The dynamic penalty setting achieves the best performance.
+These results provide evidence for the effectiveness of our dynamic penalty design.

-\textbf{Effectiveness of anomaly synthesis pipeline.} We conduct an ablation study of anomaly synthesis pipeline.
-The results, as presented in \cref{tab:Ablation for synthesis method }, demonstrate a decrease in AUPR by 1.87 and an increase in AUROC by 0.53, when the ShapeNet-based anomaly synthesis pipeline is not utilized.
-Notably, the AUPR and AUROC values drop significantly by 14.55 and 2.95, respectively, without the resizing-based anomaly synthesis pipeline.
-This raises the question of \textbf{whether ShapeNet-based synthesis pipeline is trivial}.
+\textbf{Effectiveness of outlier synthesis pipeline.} As shown in \cref{tab:Ablation for synthesis method}, excluding the ShapeNet synthesis pipeline results in a decrease in AUPR by 1.87 and an increase in AUROC by 0.53.
+Moreover, the AUPR and AUROC drop significantly by 14.55 and 2.95, respectively, without the resize synthesis pipeline.
+This raises the question of \textbf{whether ShapeNet synthesis pipeline is trivial}.

-To address this concern, we conduct an ablation study of anomaly synthesis pipeline by plotting the risk-coverage curve.
-As shown in \cref{fig:penalty_loss_conception_and_synthesis-ablation}-(right), the blue line (resizing-based) shows an initial decrease in risk followed by a increase.
-This phenomenon can be further explained as the rejection of true predictions of the inlier samples, resulting in a deterioration of the inlier classification.
+There are two types of real outliers: those that are distant from the inlier distribution (referred to as far real outliers) and those that lie closer to the inlier distribution (referred to as near real outliers).
+As shown in \cref{fig:sota_comparison_ablation_conceptua}-(b), the resize synthesis pipeline shows an initial decrease in risk followed by an increase.
+This occurs because this pipeline can approximate the far real outlier distribution but struggles with approximating the near real outlier distribution.

-On the other hand, the ShapeNet-based synthesis pipeline (orange line) exhibits a consistent reduction in risk as the coverage decreases.
-This phenomenon can be attributed to the rejection of outlier or misclassified samples.
-Hence, the ShapeNet-based synthesis pipeline can synthesize objects that are more similar to real anomaly, including those that are prone to misclassification.
+On the other hand, our ShapeNet synthesis pipeline exhibits a consistent reduction in risk as the coverage decreases, as it can synthesize outliers that approximate both near and far real outlier distributions.
+The former result from considering the LiDAR sampling pattern, while the latter stem from considering the diversity of real outliers.

-Finally, by combining these two synthesis pipeline, our method achieves the best performance with low risk at high coverage and a stable decrease in risk as coverage decreases.